JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 }
 ```

 Feel free to experiment with some other styles.
-For example, you could change the `fontFamily`, or add some `color` to your UI.
+For example, you could change the `fontFamily` or add some `color` to your UI.

-> You can find this state of the project on the `02-first-static-page` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/02-first-static-page).
+> You can find this state of the project in the `02-first-static-page` branch [here](https://github.com/kotlin-hands-on/web-app-react-kotlin-js-gradle/tree/02-first-static-page).
 >
 {type="note"}